IBM/node-odbc/README.md

 #### Parameters:
 * **connectionString**: The connection string to connect to the database for all connections in the pool, usually by naming a DSN.
 Can also be a configuration object with the following properties:
     * `connectionString` **REQUIRED**: The connection string to connect to the database
-    * `connectionTimeout`: How long before an idle connection will close, in seconds
+    * `connectionTimeout`: The number of seconds to wait for a request on the connection to complete before returning to the application
-    * `loginTimeout`: How long before the connection process will attempt to connect before timing out, in seconds.
+    * `loginTimeout`:The number of seconds to wait for a login request to complete before returning to the application
     * `initialSize`: The initial number of Connections created in the Pool
     * `incrementSize`: How many additional Connections to create when all of the Pool's connections are taken
     * `maxSize`: The maximum number of open Connections the Pool will create